AgenaRisk/api-r/README.md

 ## 4.2 `Network` methods

 As described above, `Node` objects can be created and manipulated outside a network in the R environment.
 Once they are defined, they can be added to a `Network` object.
 Alternatively, a `Network` object can be created first and then its nodes can be specified.
-The R environment gives the user freedom, which is different from Agena AI Modeller where it is not possible to have a node completely outside any network.
+The R environment gives the user freedom, which is different from agena.ai Modeller where it is not possible to have a node completely outside any network.
 Once a `Network` object is created, with or without nodes, the following methods can be used to modify and manipulate the object.

 ### 4.2.1 `add_node(newNode)`